Policy Support Fund

 The project investigated existing policies around food production and waste management in the United Kingdom and how they can affect, positively or negatively, the reuse of discarded foodstuffs and by-products, also defined as “upcycled foods”.

 Two reviews were conducted.
-The first involved a comprehensive categorization of UK and unrepealed European Union policies that were then ordered along the DEFRA Food Waste Hierarchy to identify where intervention could be enacted to stimulate the upcycled food industry.
+The first involved a comprehensive categorization of UK and unrepealed European Union policies that were then ordered along the Department of Environment, Food and Rural Affairs (DEFRA) Food Waste Hierarchy to identify where intervention could be enacted to stimulate the upcycled food industry.

 The second review encompassed the identification and categorization of businesses that already operate some form of food upcycling in the UK, together with the creation of a database of the food businesses present in the Leeds Council Area.